 Roman‘s prayer: Father thank you for the gathering of friends, Father we give thanks for all the choices we’ve made because that’s what makes us who we are, let us forever cherish the loved ones we’ve lost along the way; thank you for the little angel, the newest addition to our family, thank you for bringing Letty home, and most of all thank you for fast cars!

 Is this a Christian movie?
 No.

-But as I’ve pointed out before, all good art points to the Great Artist and His story, whether it’s intentional or not.
-For the story of God is written in the bloodstream of the universe.
+But as I’ve pointed out before, all good art points to the Great Artist and His story, whether intentional or not.
+The story of God is written in the bloodstream of the universe.
 Thus even when creators aren’t aware of it, they are echoing the divine purpose whenever they create good art.
 They can’t help but do so.

 Interestingly, Paul Walker made this movie shortly before his death.

-Walker was a Mormon who converted to being a Christian, and he was quite public about his faith.
+Walker was a Mormon who converted to Christianity, and he was quite public about his faith.

 Here’s a quote:

 “I’m a Christian now.
 The things that drove me crazy growing up was how everyone works at fault-finding with different religions.
 The people I don’t understand are atheists.
 I go surfing and snowboarding and I’m always around nature.
 I look at everything and think, ‘Who couldn’t believe there’s a God?
 Is all this a mistake?’
 It just blows me away.”

 ~ Paul Walker

 As I argued in Reimagining Church, the governing metaphor for the church in the New Testament is the family.
 But that’s not really a metaphor.
 It’s the reality in God’s eyes.
 And it’s also an experience that all who are willing to pay the price may have.